ArloPannell/se_project_todo-app/README.md

 ## Functionality

-It does things and stuff
+It lets you create a simple to do list that lasts as long as you leave the browser window open

 ## Technology

-Give a description of the technologies and techniques used.
-Pictures, GIFs, or screenshots that detail the project features are recommended.
+Sample project, implementing javascript modules and classes, practice in OOP

 ## Deployment

-This project is deployed on GitHub Pages:
+This project is not yet deployed on GitHub Pages:

-- ADD LINK HERE